GEOLOGICAL SOCIETY OF MINNESOTA

 1. MAILING ADDRESS

-The mailing address of the Society shall be that of the Liaison Officer.
-(See By-Laws 7.)
+The mailing address of the Society shall be specified by the Board of Directors.

 2. MEMBERSHIP AND DUES